 With more than 280 retail and dining outlets, the new Changi Jewel will also be a shopper’s paradise and a foodie’s heaven, providing visitors with dozens of shops selling local brands as well as a variety of restaurants serving diverse ethnic cuisines.
 The best part about visiting this multi-level complex is that you don’t have to be traveling to engage in these awesome experiences.
 It’s open to the public!
 We just recommend planning some extra time to really explore the Changi Jewel, where fun, unforgettable experiences await.

-4. Explore the Diverse Cuisine of This Popular Food City
+4. Explore Diverse Cuisine In This Popular Food City

 Break for lunch or after a long day of meetings, explore Singapore’s diverse cuisines.
 From its traditional food served at hawker centers to its signature Singapore Sling to the 39 Michelin-starred restaurants that serve a variety of Asian cuisines, amazing travel destination has become a major food city.
 It has long been seen as a culinary crossroads for Chinese, Malay, and Indian elements with European influences.
 So, it’s no surprise why Singapore will host the World’s 50 Best Restaurants competition this year, making it the first time the “Oscars of global gastronomy” will be held in Asia.

 Singapore will also host Asia’s 50 Best Bars this year (2019) and next year (2020), as well as the World’s 50 Best Bars in 2021.
 A clear message that the Lion City has established itself as Asia’s premier hub for its premium cocktails and innovative culinary scene.
 Don’t miss out on exploring some of Singapore’s award-winning drinking spots like ATLAS and Manhattan as well as its Michelin-starred restaurants, like Beni and Odette.
 Make sure you add these hotspots to your list of things to do!